...Highlights: shark action, turtles, schooling fish & big pelagics...

 Drift diving the numerous deep passages is the real drawcard at Laamu.
 Adding to the adrenaline rush, many sharks and rays can be seen hunting smaller reef fish in the strong currents.
 Smaller reefs in the lagoons are great spots to see abundant parrotfish.

 Fushi Kandu is one of the most popular channel sites.
 Although relatively shallow, it stretches for 250m and whitetip reef sharks are frequent visitors.
 So too are schools of jacks, as they surge in among tuna and eagle rays.

 Parrotfish dart in among the large table corals at Maamendhoo Giri, along with turtles munching on the coral, while butterflyfish swim nonchalantly past.
 This spot makes a stunning night dive, before a night transfer to the next southern atoll on your cruise.

 An exciting drift dive can be had at Munnafushi Kandu.
 Begin on the open ocean side of this channel and make your way across the channel to encounter rays flying effortlessly on the current and sharks competing for likely prey with the large tuna.

-With so much of the reef unexplored, new sites of interest are bound to reveal themselves, and possibly even during your Maldive Islands liveaboard trip you will have a chance to undertake some exploratory dives.
+With so much of the reef unexplored at Laamu Atoll, new dive sites of interest are bound to reveal themselves, and possibly even during your Maldive Islands liveaboard trip you will have a chance to undertake some exploratory dives.

 Reef Summary: Channels and drift diving